DJuttmann/Yahtzee/Yahtzee/readme.txt

 - Yahtzee         : For all dice equal, 50 points
 - Chance          : Sum of all dice

+There are two types of bonuses a player can get.
+The first is the upper section bonus.
+Once a player scores more than 63 points in the upper section, they receive a bonus of 35 points.

-Note that this program implements the free choice joker rule.
-If the player rolls a yahtzee when they have already scored 50 points in the yahtzee category, they get a 100 point bonus, and may then score the yahtzee roll for any other category.
-Furthermore, if the upper section category for the rolled yahtzee is already used (e.g. 'Threes' when you rolled 3,3,3,3,3), you may use the yahtzee as a joker for either full house, or the small or large straight categories.
+The second bonus is the yahtzee bonus.
+If a player rolls a yahtzee when they have already scored 50 points in the yahtzee category, they receive a 100 point bonus.
+Furthermore, if the upper section category for the rolled yahtzee is already used (e.g. 'Threes' when they rolled 3,3,3,3,3), they may use the yahtzee as a joker for either full house, or the small or large straight categories.

 ==========================================================================================